 3 reasons you can’t afford to ignore worker classification rules

-3 reasons you can’t afford to ignore worker classification rules 768 951 Heidi McLean
+3 reasons you can’t afford to ignore worker classification rules 768 951 Wyoming Admin Backup

 With its settlement just this week, General Assembly is the latest to make news on the worker classification issue.
 Companies aren’t the only ones paying attention.
 The Internal Revenue Service (IRS) and Department of Labor (DOL) have enough skin in the game to keep a close eye on the subject, too.
 When those two pay close attention to something, it behooves all companies to do the same or risk costly, damaging, and time-consuming consequences.